-In this budget, we propose to address one drainage project that needs minor work.
-That project is located adjacent to Teakwood Drive.
-Our engineer planned and designed the work in FY15-16 following a series of meetings with interested parties and an adjacent property owner.

-We will also replace an aerator in one of our stormwater ponds.
-This budget allocates \$74,052 to the Stormwater Capital Improvement Plan (CIP) for future projects.
-Prior to this allocation, the plan had a negative balance.
+In this budget, we propose to address one drainage project at a cost of \$20,000.
+That project is located adjacent to Town Hall and serves the Wildwood Drive and other areas.
+Our engineer planned and designed the work in FY16-17 following a series of meetings and site visits with the Town Manager and Public Works Director.
+This budget allocates \$34,110 to the Stormwater Capital Improvement Plan (CIP) for future projects.